NianNour/AlertSystem/README.md

 Enable required interfaces:

 sudo raspi-config

 # 1. Interfacing Options → 1-Wire → Enable
 # 2. Interface Options → Serial →
 #    - Login shell: NO
 #    - Serial interface: YES

+🔌 Wiring and Connections
+DS18B20 Temperature Sensor:

+Connect the Data pin of the DS18B20 to GPIO4 on the Raspberry Pi (Physical Pin 7).

+Connect the VCC pin to 3.3V on the Raspberry Pi (Physical Pin 1).

+Connect the GND pin to any Ground (GND) pin on the Raspberry Pi (Physical Pin 6).

+Place a 4.7kΩ pull-up resistor between the DS18B20 Data pin and the 3.3V line.

+SIM800C GSM Module:

+Connect the TX pin of SIM800C to the Raspberry Pi's RX pin (GPIO15, Physical Pin 10).

+Connect the RX pin of SIM800C to the Raspberry Pi's TX pin (GPIO14, Physical Pin 8).

+Connect GND of SIM800C to GND on the Raspberry Pi.

+Power the SIM800C module using a separate 4.7V–5V power supply (DO NOT power SIM800C directly from Raspberry Pi 5V pin to avoid damage).

 🧠 What You’ll Learn